zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Florence says, “That’s hard to believe.”
 Alexander says, “It’s true.
 First, it has to be tested on animals or in a lab.”
 When we test dru gs on animals, we give the drug to an animal and see if the animal dies.
 For s omething to be “tested in a lab” means that scientists and researchers look at the d rug in a laboratory.
 The word “lab” (lab) is short for “laboratory,” which is a p lace where scientists conduct their experiments.

 Alexander says, “Then it,” meaning the drug, “has t o go through clinical trials.”
 “Clinical (clinical) trials (trials)” are research studies that doctors do on a small group of humans, of people who are sick, to make su re that the drug is safe.
-Clinical trials are required for most drugs that ar e approved by the FDA in the United States.
+Clinical trials are required for most drugs that are approved by the FDA in the United States.
 You have to test the drug on a group  of people to make sure that

 it’s safe for the average person.
-Many times, you c an get paid to participate in these clinical trials.
+Many times, you can get paid to participate in these clinical trials.
 The government or drug compa nies will give you money to participate in the experiment.

 Alexander says, “Only then is it” – again, the drug  – “put through a rigorous review by the FDA, which alone can take years.”
 A “ rigorous (rigorous) review (review)” is a very thorough, detailed investigatio n of something – when you look at something very closely to make sure that everyth ing is okay.
 Alexander says that the FDA’s review alone can take years.